The pros: Trader Joe’s Chicken and Mushroom Pelmeni is new and can be prepared quickly from the freezer.

 The cons: Bag is not resealable and my leftovers were a bit gummy the next day.

-Growing up in my household there was Mr. T on TV and Mrs. T’s in the freezer in the form of pierogis.
+The verdict: Growing up in my household there was Mr. T on TV and Mrs. T’s in the freezer in the form of pierogis.
 I adore pierogis.
 I wish Trader Joe’s sold them, but these are somewhat similar.
 Most cultures have a dumping of some sort.
 These are Russian and translate to something to the likes of an ear.
 These are almost similar in shape to the Italian Orecchiette.
 However, these pelmeni are dumplings stuffed with chicken, herbs, and mushrooms.

 I opted to boil these.
 The cooked quickly in about 3 minutes.
 The outside of the dumpling was a bit tacky out of the pot so I added a bit of olive oil to prevent these from becoming one big clump.
 Served with a bit of homemade sour cream and dill the way I would enjoy my usual box of Mrs T’s; I thought they were pretty good.
 The dumpling noodle was good out of the pot, but upon the reheat the next day was quite gummy tasting.
 The meat inside had the same texture of a meatball.
 When picked apart you could see the mushrooms, onions, and dill.
 It had a nice subtle flavor.